Benshcha/Gravity-Simulation/README.md

 inorder to change the planets formation you should head to the start location and change the arrange these code lines:

 ```
-push xPosition
+push xPosition (word sized)
-push yPosition
+push yPosition  (word sized)
-push xVelocity
+push xVelocity  (word sized)
-push yVelocity
+push yVelocity  (word sized)
-push mass
+push mass (word sized)
 call addPlanet
 ```

 **There should be up to _5_ segments of code like the above!
-If you wish to change existing problems you should change the xPosition, yPosition... etc of the planet which you wish to change.**
+If you wish to change existing problems you should change the `xPosition`, `yPosition`... etc of the planet which you wish to change.**